Worth a tear

 My favorite new homepage

-Since I started using the computer I have always used Firefox and made iGoogle my homepage.
+Tuesday, November 23, 2010Since I started using the computer I have always used Firefox and made iGoogle my homepage.
 I loved it and I was faithful to it.

 Then I read a piece on my very favorite website of all time make use of.

-It was in an article entitled "MyFav.es: Create Minimalist Start Page With Favorite Website Icons " which can be found here
+It was in an article entitled "MyFav.es: Create Minimalist Start Page With Favorite Website Icons " which can be found here.

 I always trust anything written by this great group of people.
 I have been turned onto many sites that I never would have found on my own.
 It was about the same time the article above came out that I was getting tired of iGoogle as my home page.
 I was looking for something different.